DaffyToons/FNF-PsychEngine-0.6.3-Mobile/README.md

 If you want video support on your mod, simply do `haxelib install hxCodec` on a Command prompt/PowerShell

 otherwise, you can delete the "VIDEOS_ALLOWED" Line on Project.xml

+## Mobile Credits:
+* Lily - Head Porter

+## Mobile Special Thanks
+* Mihai Alexandru - Author of mobile controls and also his new storage stuff and FlxRuntimeShader is used here

 ## Credits:
 * Shadow Mario - Programmer